 - soft elastomeric actuators for assistive devices

-Additional emphasis in this program is on the development of screening and processing tools and the discovery of design principles to design, build, and test engineered biomechanical modules.
+Furthermore, this program focuses on the development of mathematical and computational methods, the development of screening and processing tools, and the discovery of design principles to design, build, and test engineered biomechanical modules.

 Tissue engineering (also called "Regenerative Medicine") refers to the attempt to create functional human tissue from cells in a laboratory.